It's interesting, isn't

 multi-system condition.
 There is too much misdiagnosis, and this only hurts the

-cause.
-For instance, one component of fibromyalgia is Chronic Myofascial Pain; however, many people today have Myofascial Pain without having the full diagnosis
+For instance, one component of fibromyalgia is Chronic Myofascial Pain; however, many people today have Myofascial Pain without having the full diagnosis of fibromyalgia.

 We also have to be careful not to attribute every symptom to fibromyalgia.
 We don't want to miss another condition, but again, there are many symptoms that are directly or indirectly due to fibromyalgia itself.